stavsap/comfyui-ollama/README.md

 Integrate the power of LLMs into ComfyUI workflows easily or just experiment with GPT.

-To use this properly, you would need a running ollama server reachable from your host he is running comfy.
+To use this properly, you would need a running Ollama server reachable from the host that is running ComfyUI.

 ## Installation